Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.9.6 =
+* Fix: Revoke on cookie policy with accept/deny banner
+* Improvement: do not re-run marketing after consent
+* Improvement: clear cookies after cookie policy id change.
+Resolves issues for WPML users with cookiepath issues
+* Improvement: activate blocked images on consent
+* Fix: prevent infinite loop in Canada region with certain configurations
+* Improvement: limit number of requests by jquery error detection
+* Improvement: Advanced Captcha reCaptcha updated to integrate with latest version
+* Improvement: improved URL pattern in URL input field
+* Improvement: changed Advanced Custom Fields detection from ACF to ACF_VERSION, as it seems another plugin or theme is using this same function/constant/class
+* Improvement: improved method of keeping track of blocked content containers that were already set up, or activated.
+* Improvement: TranslatePress compatibility
+* Improvement: allow for space in Google Maps iframe embed URL
+* Improvement: stricter matching for WooCommerce Google Analytics pro and WooCommerce Google Analytics Integration, preventing matching on other scripts

 = 4.9.5 =
 * JetPack integration
 * Fix: disabling of integrations not working properly after theme support was added.